mrlectus/circle-extension/README.md

 Have you forgotten your wallet transfer pin? no worries you can recover it back by logging into the app and resetting it to something else.
 I think this feature is great for those that easily forget or don't want the burden or remembering pins.

 https://github.com/mrlectus/circle-extension/assets/25666658/05b234c1-a0c4-445c-870d-212ca72eb507

+## Additional Features

+## Address Book (Contacts)

+Users can save their contacts to their address book for easy access to their wallet addresses.
+This is done by clicking on the address book icon on the transaction screen and adding a new contact.